geraldwattsthethird/Fuel-Cost-Analysis/README.md

 ### 5. Midgrade gasoline is not a significant factor in average fuel cost and does not have an effect on the overall fuel cost of vehicle.

 To explore this hypothesis, we compared the average fuel cost for cars that used regular, midgrade, and premium in 2017.
 We found the average annual fuel cost for cars that use premium gas to be $2,027.56 while the annual average for midgrade gas was $2,096.15, and regular gas came in at an annual average of $1,509.46.
 While regular gas was easily the cheapest there wasn't a large difference in midgrade and premium average annual fuel cost.

+## Final Summary

+After reviewing and analyzing all the data is was apparent that, should we want to find a fuel-efficient car for a road trip, we should look for a manual car that was built in 2010 or later with front-wheel drive that uses regular fuel and is a non-performance vehicle.